-Granite State Music Therapy’s mission is to bring exceptional music therapy services to all ages, traditional & adaptive music lessons and early childhood music classes to the New Hampshire region.
+Granite State Music Therapy’s mission is to bring exceptional music therapy services, traditional/adaptive music lessons, and early childhood music classes to the New Hampshire region.

 We focus on addressing the development and growth of the whole person and use music as our tool to facilitate change.
-As music therapists we bring a unique set of skills that helps us create meaningful and lasting benefits through musical engagement.
+Our board-certified music therapists bring a unique set of skills that helps create meaningful and lasting benefits through musical engagement.